open-xchange/appsuite-frontend/documentation/00-getting-started/03-prerequisites.md

 Since we're living on the edge here, we will use the branch where the actual development is going on, called _develop_.
 Depending on your needs and taste, the stable master branch might also be a good choice.
-In a shell navigate to where you want to work on the app suite and type:
+In a shell navigate to where you want to work on the OX App Suite and type:

 ```bash
 git clone -b develop https://code.open-xchange.com/git/wd/frontend/web